 An upper second-class degree (or international equivalent).
-Entrance qualifications must include a significant mathematical/statistical component, either at degree level or a minimum of grade A at A-level Mathematics (or equivalent).
+Entrance qualifications must include a significant mathematical/statistical component, either at degree level or a minimum of grade A in A-level Mathematics (or equivalent).
 Candidates should supply details of high school qualifications when applying.

 See international equivalent qualifications on the International Office website.